bestiejs/benchmark.js/docs/benchmark.md

     }); // -> 'Hello world!'

 ## <a name="static-invoke" href="https://github.com/mathiasbynens/benchmark.js/blob/master/benchmark.js#L735" title="View in source">Benchmark.invoke(benches, name)</a>
-Invokes a given method, with arguments, on all benchmarks in an array.
+Invokes a method on all items in an array.
 <sup><code>[&#9650;][1]</code></sup>

 ### Arguments